-Choline is a key component of cell membranes, cholinergic neurotransmission, and fat transport, and is critical during fetal brain development, impacting memory and cognitive function.
 The PEMT gene encodes the PEMT enzyme, which is responsible for the production of phosphatidylcholine from choline.
 The FADS1 gene encodes the enzyme delta 5 desaturase which plays a role in the metabolism of polyunsaturated fatty acids (PUFAs), found alongside phosphatidylcholine within our cell membranes.
-Genetic variations in PEMT and FADS1, impact the risk for choline deficiency.
-Expression of the PEMT gene is stimulated by estrogen, therefore, those with low estrogen are at an increased risk for choline deficiency.
-Choline deficiency during pregnancy is associated with preterm birth, poor fetal development (especially in the brain and central nervous system), and a reduction in memory and cognition.
+Genetic variations in PEMT and FADS1 impact the risk for choline deficiency.
+Choline is a key component of cell membranes, cholinergic neurotransmission, fat transport and is found in high concentrations within the sperm membrane and is critical for motility.
+Expression of the PEMT gene is stimulated by estrogen, therefore men are at an increased risk for choline deficiency with low dietary intake.
+Choline deficiency can lead to decreased sperm motility, male infertility, non-alcoholic fatty liver disease, and metabolic syndrome.

-• According to your test results, you have the typical-function versions of both the FADS1 and PEMT genes, and you are therefore NOT at increased risk for choline deficiency.
+• According to your test results, you have the 'typical' or 'normal' function versions of the FADS1 and PEMT genes, and you are therefore NOT at increased risk for choline deficiency.